-The exam is taken online and administered by a parent or proctor (someone who is not the student's Latin teacher).
+The exam is taken through the NLE website and administered by a parent or proctor (someone who is not the student's Latin teacher).
 The cost of the exam is included in the regular Carmenta tuition, and students are prepared for the NLE during normal Carmenta tutoring sessions.
 The test must be completed in under 45 minutes.

 Sample tests from previous years are available on the NLE site (www.nle.org) under the "Syllabus" link.
 Each Carmenta student is assigned the level of the NLE that matches his or her level in the Latin language.

 Please note that Carmenta Latin Tutoring students are assessed individually by the Founder of Carmenta each January in order to determine which level of the NLE is appropriate for them.